 I can’t tell you what breeds of pigs my grandfather raised, it wasn’t something I even thought of until we decided we wanted to raise them ourselves.
 Sadly, he was no longer in this world for me to talk to about it.
 Some of my earliest memories are of him teaching me to slop the hogs.

 When it comes to animals on the homestead, choosing the right breed to succeed is crucial.
-Choosing the best breeds of pigs for the homestead offers challenges all its own.
+Choosing the best heritage hog breeds for the homestead offers challenges all its own.
 Who knew there were so many choices?

 Preserving endangered and/or heritage breeds is a goal we set for ourselves.
-You don’t have to choose heritage breeds of pigs like we do, choose the breed that suits the purposes and plans for your piece of homestead heaven.
+You don’t have to choose heritage pig breeds as we do, choose the best pigs that suit the purposes and plans for your piece of homestead heaven.

-My husband and I are of two mindsets on this subject, shocker huh?
+My husband and I are of two mindsets on heritage pig breeds, shocker huh?
 He prefers the Red Wattle while I slightly prefer the Large Black Hog.
 As with all things, we’ll compromise and raise both.